elibenton/personal-website/content/writing/road-trip.md

 ---
-title: "A Road Trip"
+title: A Road Trip
-date: 2019-06-12
+date: 2019-06-12T00:00:00.000Z
-city: "Birmingham, Alabama"
+city: 'Birmingham, Alabama'
-country: "United States"
+country: United States
+description: >-

-description: "My sister and I spent 10 days driving across the country.
-Sometimes we seemd to take the most circuitous path possible.
-This is what the forging through the center of the country showed me, as I prepare to leave it."
+  My sister and I spent 10 days driving across the country.
+Sometimes we seemed to take the most circuitous path possible.
+This is what forging through the center of the country showed me, as I prepare to leave it.
 categories:
   - writing
 tags: